carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 - If user is not authenticated, [Budget Tracker] won't load [Firestore] client bundle.
 As I explained before, it is 27% of application size.
 - Application reads and writes are faster, because latest valid data is always saved locally.
    - **Clarification**: Save data in [Firestore] is also fast, because data is also cached locally, but it does a little bit more than just saving to [IndexedDB] and you need an authenticated user.
-- You can find a [more detailed performance report](https://github.com/carlosvin/budget-tracker/blob/master/doc/preformance.md#desktop-slow-clear-storage-0-budgets-1), where I analyze 3 different implementations: only firebase client, local and remote persistence layers and the same as previous one but remote layer implemented in service worker.
+- You can find a [more detailed performance report](https://github.com/carlosvin/budget-tracker/blob/master/doc/preformance.md#desktop-slow-clear-storage-0-budgets-1), where I analyze 3 different implementations:
+1. Only firebase client.
+2. Local ([IndexedDB]) and remote ([Firestore]) persistence layers.
+3. Same as previous one, but remote layer implemented in service worker.

+The performance results were in general better for option 2.

 ### Data model
 Firestore API is easy and intuitive, I really like it, but don't assume will have same features as other document DBs or SQL DBs.